ddrake/Gradebook/README.md

 * Class Summary: This groups the graded items into categories and displays the weight for each category.
 Unlike the Graded Item Details and Class Details reports, this report is able to apply the special summarization features, such as dropping the lowest quiz or combining the midterm scores with the retake scores.
 * Student Summary: This combines all scores for each student into a single text string like "Homework (10% of grade): 94%, Quizzes (25% of grade) 87%, Midterm 1 (20% of grade) 78%".
 There is an option to email (via gmail) this grade summary to one or all students in the class.
 All you need to do to make this work is rename the file 'gmail_credentials.txt.sample' to 'gmail_credentials.txt', edit it to include your personal gmail account information and signature, and move it to the application directory.
 * Average score needed for grade:  This helps to answer the perennial questions: What do I need to score on future assignments to a) get an A, b) pass the class.
 This needs some improvements, but is a pretty good estimate.
 For example, it does not currently account for dropping the lowest quiz score.
 For this to work correctly, you need to set the "Estimated Items" for each category.
+* Student scores:  This report simply lists the scores for a student for each graded item.
+It groups by category and sorts by the graded item name.
+This report can be emailed to each student to let them know what grades you have recorded for them so that any errors can be corrected before the final grade is posted.

 A histogram with letter grade bins pops up for each of the first three reports.